pnn64/itgmania-reference-harness/README.md

 ## License

 ITGMania and Simply Love are included as a submodule and are licensed separately (see `src/extern/itgmania/`).
+If embedded Lua is used, it is the same source from that submodule.